kernc/sandbox-venv/README.md

 4. On macOS, [`sandbox-exec`](https://igorstechnoclub.com/sandbox-exec/)
    or Apple Containerization®. 🤷

-In comparison, `sandbox-venv` like `chroot` on steroids uses the same isolation primitives that containers use (process sandbox via Linux namespaces, isolated filesystem view), but without any of the container runtime baggage.
+In comparison, `sandbox-venv` is like `chroot` on steroids.
+It uses the same isolation primitives that containers use (process sandbox via Linux namespaces, isolated filesystem view), but without any of the container runtime baggage.